USA: Minnesota: Set Departure Birding Trip Report, January 2025

 Owls (Strigidae)

-Northern Hawk-OwlSurnia ulula
+Northern Hawk OwlSurnia ulula

 Barred OwlStrix varia

-Great Grey OwlStrix nebulosa
+Great Gray OwlStrix nebulosa

 Woodpeckers (Picidae)